-I’ve tried to use open questions that are focused around a prompt rather than “Do you have any feedback?”.
+I’ve tried to use open questions focused around a prompt rather than “Do you have any feedback?”.
 Not that this is a bad question, but you’re not asking with any detail of specificity.

 Asking a too broad question (or questions) could end up leaving you frustrated as the insights you can draw from them could be limited.
 Again the goal is to brainstorm content ideas quickly, not having to listen to people moan!